2021 Local Government Election Results

 ROI process involving Community Advisory Group - Four meetings and workshops April to May

-Presentation to Councillor Working Group (We are here)
+Presentation to Councillor Working Group (Complete)

 Advisory Group workshop output presented for consideration, feedback and endorsement on Tuesday, June 29.

-Expression of interest and engagement
+Expression of interest and engagement (We are here)

 2021/22 financial year